felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 [MongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) is a good idea, it has an online playground and several easy to follow tutorials.

-If your access pattern is key-value based, NoSQL databases are a good alternative.
+If your access pattern is key-value based, NoSQL databases are a near perfect fit.

 ##### Message queues and topics
 There are different types of messaging systems you should be aware of.
 In